tizisdeepan/StayUpdated/README.md

 # StayUpdated

-This is an Android App that uses the free version of apixu weather API to show the current temperature along with the temperature forecast for the next 4 days
+This is an Android App that uses the free version of newsapi.org news API to show the current headlines along with the details of any headline one click away.

 ## Building the App